 TO CHALLENGE ADB's IMMUNITY WE NEED EVIDENCE!

-This legal privilege of IMMUNITY has allowed the ADB, to act with impunity against the environment, human rights and self-determined development.
+This legal privilege of IMMUNITY has allowed the ADB, to act with impunity against the environment, human rights, and self-determined development.
 The rule of law must also apply to a multilateral development bank if we are to fulfill the demands of human rights and sustainable development.
-The Forum’s long years of experience in engaging the ADB show various wins in policy language but had little influence in ADB’s operations on the ground.
+The Forum’s long years of experience in engaging the ADB to show various wins in policy language but had little influence in ADB’s operations on the ground.

 Thus, the Forum deems it imperative of holding ADB accountable not only for the impacts of its projects but also for financing a rights-violating development process.
 This is only possible if ADB can be held accountable outside of its own grievance mechanism and be held liable under national and international laws.